canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/geo_architecture-data_tier.md

 In general, data storage systems need to be capable of storing data compliant with the OGC [Simple Features](http://www.opengeospatial.org/standards/sfa) specification.
 They also need to support spatial analysis in the database tier through standard SQL [ST_* functions](http://www.opengeospatial.org/standards/sfs) to perform basic analysis (i.e.: distance calculations).

 Depending on the purpose of the system (storage vs analysis), additional analytical capabilities (such as routing) would also be required.
-While some of the advanced analytical capabilities would potentially be implemented within the (Application Server)[geo_architecture-app_tier.md] tier, having the possibility to perform analysis in the database offers significant benefits.
+While some of the advanced analytical capabilities would potentially be implemented within the [Application Server](geo_architecture-app_tier.md) tier, having the possibility to perform analysis in the database offers significant benefits.

 ## Security and Audit Requirements